SURF Awards: Preparing a Successful Application

 chevron-up-thick

-• His/her role in the research project – Is this a project that you created and for which the faculty member is serving as an advisor?
+• Their role in the research project – Is this a project that you created and for which the faculty member is serving as an advisor?
 Or is this project a component of a larger project that is part of the faculty advisor’s ongoing research/creative activity?
 In the latter case, the committee seeks evidence that you have contributed to the design and development of the SURF project.

-• His/her plan for supervision and mentorship, including his/her ability and availability to commit to advising you throughout the project.
+• Their plan for supervision and mentorship, including his/her ability and availability to commit to advising you throughout the project.
 If you and your advisor will be working in different locations over the summer, your advisor should also outline a plan for communicating with you and supervising you from a distance.

 Our information sheet on asking for a letter of recommendation addresses common questions and provides advice on how to approach faculty and other professionals.
-In addition, our Information Sheet for Faculty Recommenders gives you the information you will need to provide your recommenders after they agree to write a letter on your behalf.

 Deadline for Submission